What is Experiential Therapy and How is it Different?

 This disconnect is what sometimes makes people think, “therapy doesn’t work.”

-There is so much hype about CBT being “evidence-based” because it’s easily measured, study participants are often cherry-picked to have mild problems, and because it requires a LOT of homework for it to be successful (homework, yuck!).
-But the long term data on it is not great.
-It helps half the people in the short term, but not many in the long term, because it doesn’t get to the root of the problem.
+The long term data on CBT is not great.
+It helps about half the people in the short term, but less in the long term, because it may not get to the root of the problem…those old, familiar emotions.

 Therapists don’t know what they don’t know

-It’s not the fault of therapists, because short-term approaches like CBT or Solution-Focused Therapy are what is taught in graduate school.
-It’s what insurance companies will reimburse for, and want therapists to do, cause it’s quick.
+Short-term approaches like CBT or Solution-Focused Therapy are reliably taught in graduate programs.
+It’s what insurance companies will reimburse for, and want therapists to do, because it can be done relatively quickly.
+You can think of it like the “fast food” of therapy.

-Learning more requires significant investment of time and money by the therapist.
-And when therapists take insurance, they usually don’t have the ability to pay $10,000 to learn a specific form of specialty therapy.
+Learning to do more requires significant investment of time and money by the therapist.
+And when therapists accept insurance, they typically don’t have the ability to invest $10,000 to learn a specific form of specialty therapy.

-Experiential therapy gives you an experience that works with your emotions or with your body, rather than a logical explanation
+Experiential therapy gives you an experience that works with your emotions and with your body, rather than a logical explanation

-I have had about 12 years of therapy over my lifetime, with many different therapists.
+I have had about 12 cumulative years of therapy over my lifetime, with different therapists.
 This gave me some personal experience with different forms of therapy for my own problems.

-Thanks to some amazing therapists older and wiser than me, I have experienced deep transformations from experiential forms of therapy.
-I was already a licensed therapist, but had never learned about or experienced these types of therapy before.
+Thanks to some amazing therapists older and wiser than I am, I had the opportunity to experience deep insight and transformations from experiential forms of therapy.

-Each time I have felt transformative power from a type of experiential therapy, I have excitedly invested years, and thousands of dollars, in learning it myself.
-I’m up to 4 different kinds now!
+Each time I have felt transformative power from a type of experiential therapy, I have excitedly invested in learning to practice it myself.

 Most people are smart enough to know what they should do.
-They don’t necessarily need an explanation.
-What people need, is help for how they get hijacked by their emotions.
+What people often need, is help for how they get hijacked by their emotions.

-Experiential therapy encourages you to access your emotions, or access sensations in your body, and then the therapist gently guides you through an EXPERIENCE in that emotional state.
+Experiential therapy encourages you to access your emotions and sensations in your body, and then the therapist gently guides you through an EXPERIENCE in that emotional state.
 This allows emotions to be processed, so they naturally quiet down.
 It allows new perspectives that arise spontaneously from YOU.
 It allows new neural connections to be formed.
 You are finally listening to the wisdom within yourself.

-If you’ve never talked about your problems, and have spent a lot of time trying to avoid your emotions, you are probably not ready for experiential therapy.
-Experiential therapy, when it is used skillfully, is like a precision surgery tool.
-It gets right down into the heart of what’s going on.
-And with the therapist’s guidance, now you get to heal it.
+If you’ve never talked about your problems, or you are very invested in trying to avoid your emotions, you are probably not ready for experiential therapy.
+Experiential therapy, when used skillfully, is like a precision surgery tool.
+It gets right down into the heart of the problem.
+And with the therapist’s guidance, you are given an opportunity to heal whatever is stuck.

-This is a creative process grounded in my extensive training and experience, on both sides of the couch.
-I work well with clients who are able to trust and step into the process and allow me to guide them.
+Experiential therapy works well with clients who are able to trust and step into the process and allow the therapist to guide them.

 EMDR – Eye Movement Desensitization and Reprocessing Therapy

-EMDR is the most extensively researched form of trauma processing.
+EMDR is the most extensively researched therapy for trauma processing.
 Over 30 controlled studies have demonstrated it’s effectiveness for many types of psychological problems.
 A Kaiser Permanente study demonstrated that 100% of single-incident trauma victims and 77% of multiple trauma victims no longer met criteria for PTSD after 6 sessions.
 The work you do with EMDR is permanent, the same problem does not re-occur.

-I have over 250 hours of training to use it for just about any type of problem.
+I have over 200 hours of training and can use EMDR for many different types of problems.

 The EMDR International Association FAQ page